John Macpherson Ferguson: Family

+in 1818 until 1823 he joins his brothers and sisters living at Huntlyburn House, Melrose, purchased by Sir Walter Scott.

 In 1836 Ferguson married Elizabeth Lauder Guild (1812-1894), almost thirty years his junior.
 After his death "Mrs Admiral Ferguson" is listed as living at 2 Eton Terrace in Edinburgh's West End.
-Their only son, Cpt Adam Ferguson (1836–1865), served with the 42nd Highlanders (Black Watch).
+Their only son, Captain Adam Ferguson (1836–1865), served with the 42nd Highlanders (Black Watch).

 His brother was Sir Adam Ferguson.
 His great uncle was Joseph Black.